CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard User's Guide.md

 2. Open the "cis-cat-centralized-ccpd.sh" script in a text editor.
 Line 115 of the script indicates the AUTHENTICATION_TOKEN for upload to CCPD.
 Add a line after that, adding:

 		PRIMARY_IDENTIFIER='<Primary_Identifier>'
-Replace the '<Primary_Identifier>' indicator with the actual identifier to be passed to CCPD.
+Replace the `<Primary_Identifier`> indicator with the actual identifier to be passed to CCPD.

 3. Navigate to the configuration of the "CISCAT_CMD" variable.
 It looks like this:

 		CISCAT_CMD="$JAVA_HOME/bin/java -Xmx768M -jar $CISCAT_DIR/CISCAT.jar $CISCAT_OPTS"